Testing Simultaneous Diagonalizability: Partial test

 \subsection{Optimization algorithm}

-In implementation, $\widehat{Q}$, the approximation of $Q$, can be obtained from optimization problems, i.e. minimizing the following objective function
+This section is dedicated to finding an estimator $\widehat{Q}$ for $Q$ in \eqref{eqn:part}.
+In implementation, $\widehat{Q}$ can be obtained by minimizing the following objective function

-\cite{tensor} introduced a version of Gauss-Newton algorithm for joint Schur decomposition based on matrix exponential, and showed its global minimum guarantees if the initial value is sufficiently close to the ground-truth $Q$.
-In our work, we inherit the idea of this algorithm with slight revision, where the major difference is to substitute the selection matrix from lower-triangular indicator to the $k \times (d - k)$ upper-right block indicator.
+where $Q = (\bm{q}_1, \dots, \bm{q}_d) \in \mathbb{R}^{d \times d}$. \cite{tensor} introduced a version of Gauss-Newton algorithm for the joint Schur decomposition based on matrix exponential, and showed its global minimum guarantees if the initial value is sufficiently close to the ground-truth $Q$.
+In our work, we inherit the idea of this algorithm with slight revision, where the major difference is to substitute the selection matrix from lower-triangular indicator to the $(d-k) \times k$ lower-left block indicator.

 We also introduce a warm-up algorithm to supply the initial values for this Gauss-Newton approach.
 Since the matrices $\{\Phi_i\}_{i = 1}^p$ in \eqref{eqn:part} are upper-triangular, we can split the minimization with respect to $Q$ into sequentially optimizing each column $\bm{q}_r$ with $r$ from $1$ to $k$ based on the following objective function